Translated by Takuya Erik Watanabe

 Kyosensu - Elegant Fans from Kyoto

-Kyosensu - Kyoto-style fans - are made only in a few places in Kyoto and Shiga.
-They are each carefully made by skilled craftsmen.
+Kyosensu are Kyoto-style fans.
+They are made only in a few places in Kyoto and Shiga.
+Each is carefully crafted by skilled craftsmen.
 Hakuchikudo is a sensu specialty store, where you can find various traditional Kyoto sensu fans.

 Hidariuma is a long-established cosmetics store founded in 1897.
-The store offers many cosmetics items such as oil blotting paper, and it is said that many geisha often stop by.
+The store offers many cosmetics items such as oil blotting paper.
+It is said that many of Kyoto's geisha visit the store regulary.

-Kyukyodo is a long-established washi (Japanese paper) specialty store.
-Other than binsen (letter paper), they also sell brushes and other stationery.
-There are various items with traditional Japanese patterns and designs available here.
-Maybe you'll want to use some of the traditional Japanese stationery to express your thoughts of gratitude toward someone special?
+Kyukyodo is a long-established washi, or Japanese paper specialty store.
+Other than letter paper made from washi, also known as binsen, they also sell brushes and other stationery.
+They have various items with traditional Japanese patterns and designs available.
+How about using some of the traditional Japanese stationery to express your thoughts of gratitude toward someone special?

 There are many shops specializing in Japanese tea in Kyoto, but by far the most famous is Ippodo.
 We highly recommend stopping by to those who want to try the genuine taste of Japanese tea.

 If just drinking delicious matcha is not enough, then please head here!
-Wazukacha Cafe is located in Wazuka, Kyoto, Japan's number one producer of tencha, which is an ingredient in matcha tea.
-Visitors can learn about how to enjoy matcha, or even how to create some matcha art, and enjoy the matcha experience to the fullest here.
+Wazukacha Cafe is located in Wazuka, Kyoto.
+Wazuka is Japan's number one producer of tencha, which is the name of the tea leaves that will become matcha.

-Matcha is of course delicious as it is, but some might think its taste is a little too bitter.
-For the latter category we recommend enjoying the tea with some sweets.
 Gion Tsujiri is an Uji Matcha specialty store established in 1860.
-They offer not only matcha tea, but various Japanese-style sweets as a different way to enjoy the tea leaves.
+They offer not only matcha tea but various Japanese-style sweets as a different way to enjoy the tea leaves.
 You will be craving more once you've experienced the unique balance between sweet and bitter.

 Now we'll introduce some stores that offer lovely small accessories, such as tabi socks and sensu fans.